Click to watch a short video on how we take an image of your feet.

 - Arrive 15 minutes prior to your appointment time to register and complete paperwork

-- Bring your prescription/referral (with a diagnosis) from your physician, podiatrist or health care professional approved by your insurance company
+- Bring your prescription/referral (with a diagnosis) from your physician, podiatrist or health care professional approved by your insurance company.
+If you do not have a prescription, you can schedule your appointment with one of our podiatrists (there is an additional podiatry app fee for this, which in many cases your insurance plan will cover)

 - Your existing footwear – all of the shoes that you wear on a regular basis – work shoes, sneakers, casual shoes, winter boots, sandals, etc.